zhangjingpu/vrone/README.md

 You can create your own menu by creating an empty game object and adding the script component `Menu.cs` to it.
 Each menu is naturally consisted of several buttons.
 The prefab also allows you to define the layout of your menu.

 It is important to note that you need to define a hot spot object that triggers the menu.
 Create such an object and add `SelectableObject.cs` to it.
 Next, drag and drop the menu gameobject into "Menu Prefab".
 You can set the menu to be active on start, define a selection time and a progress bar.

+## What are the requirements to use the Unity package?

+For using the pre-distortion functionality, you need a Unity Pro license with at least a iOS or Android platform license.
+If you use our integrated iOS Head-Tracking, you will need to add the SceneKit framework to the [Link Binary With Libraries] Build Phase.

 ## Which smartphones are currently supported?